Forest Protocol White Papers

 Public Workshop for Federal Lands White Paper

 The Reserve hosted a public workshop in San Francisco on July 13, 2012 to discuss the Federal Lands White Paper as well as the draft FPP Version 3.3.
-The meeting video and presentation will soon be available below.
+The presentation is available below.

 Proposed Strategy to Revise the Forest Project Protocol in Response to White Papers